-The second main diagnostic criteria for DID is that there must be a gap in the recall of events, information, or trauma due to the switching of personalities.
-These gaps are more excessive than typical forgetting one may experience due to lack of attention.
-These personalities must not be a secondary effect of a substance or medical condition (i.e., gap of information due to seizure).
+The second main diagnostic criteria (Criteria B) for dissociative identity disorder is that there must be a gap in the recall of events, information, or trauma due to the switching of personalities.
+These gaps are more excessive than typical forgetting one may experience due to a lack of attention.
+The dissociative amnesia presents as gaps in autobiographical memory, lapses in memory of well-learned skills or recent events, and discovering possessions for which there is no recollection of ever owning, and can involve everyday events and not just events that are stressful or traumatic.